punneko/FoodOrder_WebApplication/README.md

 # Food Order System (Term Project)

-A web-based food ordering system for restaurants, built with PHP, JavaScript, MySQL, and CSS.
+A web-based food ordering system for restaurants, built with PHP, JavaScript, MySQL, CSS and HTML.
 The system allows customers to browse menus, place orders, and track their order status.

 ### Collaboration
 This project was developed collaboratively by Panyarat and Pornkamol.
 We worked together to implement the features and improve the overall design and functionality.